The best Citibank credit cards

 Because the Citi MileUp card has no annual fee, it’s a great card to keep long term.
 Keeping cards open indefinitely will increase the age of your accounts on your credit report and can boost your credit score.

-With the Citi Rewards+ card you’ll earn 20,000 bonus points after you spend $1,500 in purchases with your card within 3 months of account opening; redeemable for $200 in gift cards at thankyou.com.
+With the Citi Rewards+ card you’ll earn 20,000 bonus points after you spend $1,500 in purchases with your card within three months of account opening; Plus, For a limited time, Earn 5 ThankYou® Points per $1 spent on air travel and hotels up to $6,000 in the first 12 months and then 1 ThankYou® Points per $1 spent thereafter.

 Arguably the card’s best perk is 10% back on all your redemptions (on the first 100,000 points you redeem per year).
 This 10% rebate on points redemptions will apply to airline partner transfers if you have this card paired with either the Citi Prestige or Citi Premier card.